-This manual provides a step by step guide to help synthesize expert knowledge and other sources of information into BN models that provide credible probabilistic projections of the impact of decisions.
+This manual provides a step-by-step guide to help synthesize expert knowledge and other sources of information into models that provide credible probabilistic projections of the impact of decisions.
 The methods described can be applied to multiple nutrition outcomes.
-The resulting models, as well as the participatory process from which they emerge, can be used to define useful metrics for monitoring progress towards nutrition outcomes.
-To achieve this, this manual demonstrates a Bayesian approach, which seeks to express the current state of uncertainty on everything that matters to a decision, can help to focus the measurement effort on areas that can narrow uncertainty to reduce ambiguity in the decision.
-Analysts can then update BNs based on the new information.
+The resulting models and the participatory process from which they emerge can be used to define useful metrics for monitoring progress toward nutrition outcomes.
+To achieve this, this manual demonstrates various approaches, which seek to express the current uncertainty on everything that matters to a decision and can help focus the measurement effort on areas that can narrow uncertainty to reduce ambiguity in the decision.
+Analysts can then update their models based on the new information.
 Whether a factor is seemingly easy or difficult to measure or has existing data available has no bearing on its inclusion.
 Omitting an important factor is essentially prescribing it as valueless.
-This is then complemented with innovative group work techniques for eliciting expert knowledge to construct a logical framework to describe system interactions and outcomes (i.e. an impact pathway).
-Expert knowledge is thereby used to generate BN model structures (Bolger & Rowe, 2015; Kuhnert, Martin, & Griffiths, 2010; Papakosta, Xanthopoulos, & Straub, 2017) and these are then integrated into model calculations (cf. Yet et al., 2016).
+This is then complemented with innovative group work techniques for eliciting expert knowledge to construct a logical framework to describe system interactions and outcomes (i.e., an impact pathway).
+Expert knowledge is thereby used to generate model structures (Bolger & Rowe, 2015; Kuhnert, Martin, & Griffiths, 2010; Papakosta, Xanthopoulos, & Straub, 2017), and these are then integrated into model calculations (cf. Yet et al., 2016).

 Decision Analysis

 Decision Analysis provides a framework for development research.
-Its objective is to facilitate better decisions by gaining insights into what actions could most increase multiple benefits given stakeholder preferences, while minimizing costs and risks.
-Abbas & Howard (2015) illustrate how the foundations of Decision Analysis provide the norms for decision making.
-The basic Decision Analysis approach seeks to increase benefits and decrease risks on a continuous basis through the intervention planning and implementation process.
-The insights gained through the Decision Analysis approach include better understanding of the magnitude of the trade-offs among different development objectives relative to the preferences of different stakeholder groups.
-The ultimate aim is to lead to clarity of action for decision makers
+Its objective is to facilitate better decisions by gaining insights into what actions could most increase multiple benefits given stakeholder preferences while minimizing costs and risks.
+Abbas & Howard (2015) illustrate how the foundations of Decision Analysis provide the norms for decision-making.
+The basic Decision Analysis approach seeks to increase benefits and decrease risks continuously through the intervention planning and implementation process.
+The insights gained through the Decision Analysis approach include a better understanding of the magnitude of the trade-offs among different development objectives relative to the preferences of different stakeholder groups.
+The ultimate aim is to lead to clarity of action for decision-makers

-The basic steps in the Decision Analysis process, see , address the questions of both why and how decisions are formulated and factors are measured.
-Hubbard_2014 outlines some of these approaches as part of his Applied Information Economics (AIE), which he calls the ‘Universal Modeling Approach’, since AIE has the basic premise that if something has an affect, it must be observable, and if it is observable it must be measurable.
-Decision Analysis and AIE are a collection of decision theory and risk analysis tools which use:
+The basic steps in the Decision Analysis process (Figure 1) address why and how decisions are formulated, and factors are measured.
+Hubbard_2014 outlines some of these approaches as part of his Applied Information Economics (AIE), which he calls the ‘Universal Modeling Approach’ since AIE has the fundamental premise that if something has an effect, it must be observable.
+If it is observable, it must be measurable.
+Decision Analysis and AIE are a collection of decision theory and risk analysis tools that use:

+calibrated probability assessment (discussed in more detail in the section Calibration training)

+value of additional information calculations applied to uncertain variables in a decision model, the results of which will reveal where to focus efforts to reduce uncertainty (e.g., by model refinement or by making further measurements)

+empirical methods applied according to the information value of the measurement

-shows a technical diagram of the Decision Analysis process adapted from Shepherd et al. (in preparation).
+Figure 1 shows a technical diagram of the Decision Analysis process adapted from Shepherd et al. (20XX).
 The process outlined is followed in cooperation with key stakeholders and experts to improve the design of policy and interventions and monitor their impacts.
-The loop in the top half of the diagram describes the process that evaluates different alternatives in relation to the decision goals, whereas the lower loop uses value of information analysis to determine what should be measured to clarify the decision.
+The loop in the top half of the diagram describes the process that evaluates different alternatives to the decision goals.
+In contrast, the lower loop uses the value of information analysis to determine what should be measured to clarify the decision.
 There are iterative feedback loops throughout the process.

-Summary of the decision modeling proces; the sequence of activities in the decision modeling approach (adapted from Shepherd et al. in preperation).
+Figure 1 Summary of the decision modeling process; the sequence of activities in the decision modeling approach (adapted from Shepherd et al. 20XX).